ArchiveTeam/grab-site/README.md

 ![dashboard screenshot](https://raw.githubusercontent.com/ludios/grab-site/master/images/dashboard.png)

-Note: grab-site currently **does not work with Python 3.5 or newer**; please use Python 3.4 instead.

 Note: if you have any problems whatsoever installing or getting grab-site to run, please [file an issue](https://github.com/ludios/grab-site/issues) - thank you!